 On the lower Columbia area, from the Cascades to the Pacific were a number of larger tribes, Cascades, Clackamas, Multnomah, Skilloot, Clatsop, and Chinook at Bay Center.
 These major tribes were politically aligned with other major tribes in the region through kinship.
 Intermarriage between the peoples of all of these tribes and bands was part of the culture.
 Intermarriage maintained peaceful relations and good trade relations throughout the region.

-The Chinookans guarded their territory from tribes of other cultures who coveted the vast fishing resources and trade opportunities of the Columbia.
-The neighboring tribes, like the Cowlitz, Klickitat, Kalapuyans, Tillamook and Clatskanie, all had trade relations with the Chinook tribes, and many were also married into the Chinookan families, a necessary way that they could gain access to the wealth of the Columbia.
+The Chinookans guarded their territory against tribes of other cultures who coveted the vast fishing resources and trade opportunities of the Columbia.
+The neighboring tribes, like the Cowlitz, Klickitat, Kalapuyans, Tillamook, and Clatskanie, all had trade relations with the Chinook tribes, and many were also married into the Chinookan families, a necessary way that they could gain access to the wealth of the Columbia.

 The Chinookans are generally known for their extensive trade region and their advanced maritime development.
 They had master carvers who constructed longhouses, and ceremonial artwork, as well as built large western style canoes.
 These canoes were constructed to be fast, carry many people, hold lots of cargo, and large enough to enter the Pacific Ocean for trade with coastal tribes or to hunt whales.

 A few other tribes can call this their region too.
-The Clatskanie, an isolated athabaskan speaking tribe south of the Columbia, in the hills and mountains above the Chinookans, the Tualatins, and the Tillamooks.
-They did not have land on the Columbia but likely heavily traded with the Chinookans and in the historic era integrated with them.
+The Clatskanie, an isolated Athabaskan speaking tribe south of the Columbia, in the hills and mountains above the Chinookans, the Tualatins, and the Tillamooks.
+The 1851 treaty with the Clatskanie show them claiming land on the Columbia and they likely heavily traded with the Chinookans and in the historic era integrated with them.
+(Their Columbia river claims are misrepresented on many maps of the region.)

 The following is a scattering of essays about the Columbia River Region.